Ryanff72/Ryanff72.github.io/docs/AboutMe.md

 ### Archery
 During my freshman and sophomore years of high school, I participated in Memorial High School's archery team.
 The peak of my Archery career was going to state with my freinds Abby and Reagan during my sophomore year.
 ### Piano
 Beginning in August of my senior year, I have taken piano lessons.
-My favority genre of music to play is Jazz!
+My favorite genre of music to play is Jazz!
 ### Art Club
 I participated in the Signature School Art Club my junior and senior years.
 Relaxing after school and working on crafts always has helped me to relax in the face of stress.